 - UW System NOI Approval Memo: This upload field is the same as the NOI upload, and here the program should upload the NOI approval memo received from UW System via APIR.

-- Authorization Proposal: This upload field is within the Basic Information section and is where the program should upload its completed authorization proposal.
+- Authorization Narrative: This upload field is within the Basic Information section and is where the program should upload its completed Authorization Narrative.
 Again, it is very important to upload both a pdf and MS-Word version and to have adhered to the template instructions when completing the document.
 The MS-Word version enables any final edits that may be required to the document to conform with UW System requirements.

 - Revenue/131-Program Model Budget Spreadsheet: As noted above, if the program is proposed to be a 131/revenue program, the Lumen proposal must include the completed and approved Revenue/131-Program Model Budget Spreadsheet.
 Within the Lumen Programs form, the field for the budget spreadsheet upload is within the Resources, Budget, and Finance section.